Rest Easy With Custom Fit Guards.

 Other Treatment options

-- self massage or TMJ massage by a professional
+- self massage of TMJ related muscles or by a massage therapist

 - chiropractor treatment

 - relaxation treatment such as meditation or yoga

 - change of job or what is causing your stress (if possible)